 The unique feature of this excellent shrub is that it is the first native hibiscus with a double flower (ie the flower has an extra row of petals).
 It is a fast growing medium sized shrub that makes a superb feature plant in either a garden bed or large pot as it is smothered in flowers from early summer to autumn.
 It is relatively tolerant of both dry or humid conditions and will thrive over a large area of Australia.
-Give it a light trim after the first big summer flush of flowers.
+Give it a light trim after the first big summer flush of flowers, regular pruning will make the plant more dense and attractive.

 |Common Name:||Native Hibiscus|